 Finding the right landscape with suitable habitat is essential, especially when windy, snowy, hot temperatures or extreme cold.
 Birds can be predictable.

-One other fabulous way to hunt the west along rivers besides a jet boat, is by raft or drift boat, depending on the season and rapids encountered.
+One other fabulous way to hunt the West, is along rivers.
+Besides a jet boat, raft, Kayak or drift boat, it depends on the season, river or any rapids encountered.
 Early season is easiest, but late season can be best due to a lack of hunters.

 The OPW Proto-type bird bag shown above, made in late 2009, were mostly Blaze Orange and made of 500D Cordura.
-Cotton vests and upland packs that are not functional, is the primary driver for me.
+Cotton vests and upland packs that are not functional, is the primary driver for me designing a functional all-day bird pack.
 OPW is working on eliminating most of the Blaze and finding the best fabrics possible with the best attributes for an upland hunter--low noise and heavy-abrasion/rot resistance.
 We will introduce our new upland bird product line in the summer of 2019, just in time for fall upland seasons.

 Until next fall, adios my favorite bird!